coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 scripts at scale in a way that reduce negative engineering.
 It also demonstrated how you it's possible to integrate Sentry with Prefect to obtain better monitoring on running flows in the cloud.

-If you are passionate about software engineering and you would like to work with other developers who are passionate about their work, make sure to check out our [careers](https://www.coveo.com/en/company/careers) page and apply to join the team!
+If you're passionate about software engineering and you would like to work with other developers who are passionate about their work, make sure to check out our [careers](https://www.coveo.com/en/company/careers) page and apply to join the team!